kaimitai/FaxIScripts/docs/doc.md

  You can add options when extracting.
 They are:

-* * --no-shop-comments (or -p for short): The same as for strings, just with shop data.
-Some IScript commands refer to a shop index.
+* --no-shop-comments (or -p for short): Disable comments showing shop contents where a shop index is used as an operand
 * --force (-f for short): Overwrite existing asm-file if it already exists.
 We don't allow it by default because users might inadvertently overwrite their assembly code if they aren't careful.

 To build a file we go in the opposite direction, and assemble.
 To build a file faxanadu.asm and patch "Faxanadu (U).nes" with it, run the following command: